ApexCaptain/Koconut/README.md

 # Introduction

-This is a node.js library for collection, a.k.a data structure.
+This is a node.js library for collection(a.k.a data structure).
 It's fully written in TypeScript, but also compatible with JavaScript application.
 It is 100% [Apache-2.0](https://github.com/ApexCaptain/Koconut/blob/master/LICENSE) licensed.

 Here is a short example on how to use it: